rodger0531/foobook-mirror/Server/README.md

 	NOTE: PLEASE CREATE A NEW ENTRY EVERYTIME YOU COMMIT A CHANGE TO THIS FOLDER.
 =========================================================================================

+10/03/2014 - Rodger

+	- Updated test_data.php
+		- working send message query (should be used in send message function)
+		- loops through array for participants in a thread

 10/03/2014 - Tharman

 	- Removed 'message_photo' from setup_database.